-- An interactive e-learning programme including video lectures, PDF scripts, examples, practical exercises, online tests and case studies - A discussion forum for course related issues as well as for exchange of opinions and experiences with tutors, peers or the FSDF e-Campus team - Live online sessions - Personalised support from the Frankfurt School e-Campus team - The possibility to achieve an internationally recognised Frankfurt School certificate after passing the final exam or a confirmation of course completion after completing the course
+- An interactive e-learning programme including video lectures, PDF scripts, examples, practical exercises, online tests and case studies - A discussion forum for course related issues as well as for exchange of opinions and experiences with tutors, peers or the FSDF e-Campus team - Personalised support from the Frankfurt School e-Campus team. - The possibility to achieve an internationally recognised Frankfurt School certificate after passing the 2-hour online final exam or a confirmation of course completion after completing the course - An international network of institutions hosting the final exam all over the world - This online course can be complemented with a classroom component.
+It can be held at the Asian Banking School but only if there are sufficient numbers and with additional programme fees.
+This is voluntary and not a requirement to get certified by the Frankfurt School - The syllabus given in the programme structure section is the latest version updated in June 2022 and is applicable only for participants of the September 2022 intake onwards

-Finance experts and professionals, including retail bankers, financial advisors, asset managers, risk managers etc. and all other financial industry professionals interested in the topic of sustainable finance
+Finance experts and professionals, including retail bankers, financial advisors, asset managers, risk managers etc. and all other financial industry professionals interested in the topic of sustainable finance.

-The course takes approximately 6 months assuming 5-8 hours of self-study per week.
-It consists of 8 mandatory units, which build upon each other.
+The programme takes approximately 6 months assuming 5-8 hours of self-study per week.
+It consists of 10 mandatory units, which build upon each other.